nvimdev/guard-collection/README.md

 - Collection of configuration for [guard.nvim](https://github.com/nvimdev/guard.nvim)
 - Feel free to open PRs!
 By adding your favourite dev tool, you are helping others that need it.
-- Most of the tools don't have tests, if you happen to use one of them, consider adding one ;)
+- Most of the tools don't have tests (checkbox unchecked), if you happen to use one of them, consider adding one ;)

 ## Formatters